 Your website and its pages can’t be marketed to every option without being spread thin.
 It’s always best to target the core keywords.
 Landing pages let you target markets, demographics, and more at will.
 Landing pages are great tools to get contest entries, newsletter subscribers, webinar registrations, and content downloads.

-People land on A landing page by clicking on a specific call-to-action in an email, ad, or social media post.
-Landing pages often match the theme and messaging of a specific campaign.
-Done right, directing traffic to landing pages can help you capture and convert far more leads than driving traffic to your homepage.
+Landing pages as part of multi-domain SEO often match the theme and messaging of a specific campaign.
+With a strong message, great visuals specific content, and a powerful call to action.
+Done right, landing pages can help you capture and convert far more leads than driving traffic to your homepage.

 - Social media ads